Who qualifies for our Veteran and Military cruise discounts on cruises to Alaska?

 3. Halibut Fishing

-So they’ll put you on a bus and drive you around it, and you’ll often have to wait for bears to cross the road
+A cruise tour is a cruise PLUS a few days spent traveling overland and staying in hotels, often including a train ride.
+Denali National Park is 6 million acres, so they’ll put you on a bus and drive you through it — and you’ll often have to wait for bears to cross the road.

-**TIP for BEST PRICE and REDUCED CROWDS** go in the ‘shoulder season’, which is May or September.
+TIP for BEST PRICE and REDUCED CROWDS: Go in the shoulder season — May or September.

 5. Helicopter Tour